GaloisInc/saw-script/doc/rust-tutorial/rust-tutorial.md

 ```

 There's nothing that different about this particular proof from the proofs
 we've seen before.
-The only notable different is that we bind the result of
+The only notable difference is that we bind the result of
 calling `mir_verify` to a `MIRSpec` value that we name `g_ov` (short for "`g`
 override").
 This part is important, as we will need to use `g_ov` shortly.